-Evaluation of student progress
+Evaluation of student progress (see Appendix B)

 Each student's advisory committee is required to meet with the student before he or she has been in residence for two academic semesters or has completed 15 credit hours, and at yearly intervals thereafter at a minimum.
-While these meetings are designed to focus on the course work and research progress, an additional function will be to evaluate the student's performance and make recommendations for improvements.
+While these meetings are designed to focus on the coursework and research progress, an additional function will be to evaluate the student's performance and make recommendations for improvements.

-A form is available in the Department Head's Office for the committee to use in this evaluation process.
-An example of a typical evaluation form is appended to this document as Appendix A. It is the responsibility of the student to arrange the required meetings in consultation with the major professor.
+An example of a typical evaluation form is appended to this document as Appendix B. It is the responsibility of the student to arrange the required meetings in consultation with the major professor.
 Normally, the evaluation will take a few minutes near the end of a committee meeting while the student is not present.
 The results will then be discussed with the student.

-The evaluation form should be signed by the student, all committee members, and the department head, with copies going to the student, the committee members, and the student's personal file kept in the departmental office.
+The evaluation form should be signed by the student, all committee members, and the Graduate Program Director, with copies going to the student, the committee members, and the student's personnel file kept in the departmental office.
 Students must maintain a 3.0 grade point average and receive a satisfactory review of progress by the advisory committee on the evaluation.
 A student's graduate program may be terminated if progress is unsatisfactory.
 Appeals are normally made through the Department Head.

-Once the evaluation form is completed, a copy is submitted by the department to the Graduate School, typically in May of each year.
+Once the evaluation form is completed, a copy is submitted to the Graduate School, typically in May of each year.